koh-jx/GEQ19C/README.md

  - Adds photos to your posts to better suit your needs
  - Edit, Delete or Change the Photo of your previous posts
  - Uses inline keyboard functionality to ensure seamless transitions through the process
+ - Update a change the status of posts
+ - Using a separate admin channel, track changes in statuses and deletions, hence measuring number of transactions.

 <p align="middle">
  <img src="https://i.imgur.com/2J2MXnC.jpg" height=450>